kgateway-dev/kgateway/docs/content/guides/observability/tracing.md

 **Option 1 (Preferred): Set the tracing provider on a dynamic listener:**

 You can enable tracing on a listener-by-listener basis.
-Gloo Edge exposes this feature through a listener plugin.
-Please see [the tracing listener plugin docs]({{% versioned_link_path fromRoot="/guides/traffic_management/listener_configuration/http_connection_manager/#tracing" %}}) for details on how to enable tracing on a listener.
+Please see [the tracing listener docs]({{% versioned_link_path fromRoot="/guides/traffic_management/listener_configuration/http_connection_manager/#tracing" %}}) for details on how to enable tracing on a listener.

 **Option 2: Set the tracing provider by editing the config map:**